ttimbers/ttimbers.github.io/_posts/2015-10-07-new-course-computation-in-the-physical-sciences.markdown

 the material.
 I am collaborating with them to annotate this code and make relevant, class-sized homework assignments to facilitate teaching with this book in the future.

-I am really excited and looking forward to Day 1 on October 27, and welcome and thoughts, suggestions and/words of wisdom as I take on this new adventure.
+I am really excited and looking forward to day 1 on October 27, and welcome and thoughts, suggestions and/words of wisdom as I take on this new adventure.